ebelious/Self-Hosted/Proxmox.md

 Verify the configurations and then **Install!**

-Navigate to this url with the IP you configured for the server `https://IP_ADDRESS:8006`
+Navigate to this url with the IP you configured for the server `https://IP_ADDRESS:8006` <br />
+** **Note: If you are using the root user to sign in, you need to have the realm be `Linux Pam standard authentication`**

 ## Configure the community repositories
 Go to the proxmox shell option and login.
 Use this command to add the proxmox community repo